 I entered the Child and Youth Work Diploma program at Centennial College, Scarborough, Ontario in 1995.
-I completed my first year with top grades and loved my work placement experience in the classroom.
-Unfortunately, I became intimidated by the stories I heard about second year placements in residential programs and dropped out (I was very timid back in those days).
-Due to my recent family break-up at the time, I had no place to go ‘home’ to that summer.
-I decided to join my brother in Victoria, BC and enter Camosun College with the idea of eventually doing a Journalism program at University.
-Those plans didn’t work out either as I became increasingly insecure about what I wanted to do with my life.
-Fortunately, a friend told me about teaching opportunities in Japan.
-It was a huge, scary step for me but just what I needed to boost my confidence and broaden my world.
-I stayed for 7 years learning the language and immersing myself in the culture.
+I completed my first year and loved my work placement experience in the classroom.
+However, as a timid young adult not yet sure of my strengths, I became intimidated by the stories I heard about second year placements in residential programs.
+So, I dropped out to spend the next 10 years on a journey of self-development through travel and working abroad.
 In 2005, I decided it was time to come back to Canada and reconnect with my family.
-While teaching children in Tokyo over those 7 years, I reminisced about my time in the CYW program and thought that I should give it another try.
 I asked Centennial College if I could rejoin the program and was immediately welcomed back into the field.
 I commenced my second year in Child and Youth Work exactly ten years after I started!
-Since graduation in 2007, I have been working full-time at the Toronto District School Board in autism programs and part-time in residential care.
-I also completed my Bachelor of Arts in CYC at Ryerson University in 2013.
-I am now looking forward to starting the CYC Master’s program at Ryerson in the Fall of 2016.
+Since College graduation in 2007, I have been working full-time at the Toronto District School Board in autism programs and part-time in residential care and the community.
+I have since completed both a Bachelor of Arts and a Master of Arts in CYC at Ryerson University, Toronto.
+I look froward to continuing doctoral research in disability rights, inclusion, and transitions to Post Secondary Education at York University in Toronto.

 I came into this field after getting support from my high school’s Special Education department when my mother passed away.
 I was 16 years old at the time and on the verge of dropping out.
 The Child and Youth Worker and teacher in the program were so instrumental in my successful completion of school that I wanted to give back and help others the same way they helped me.
 My CYW told me about the program at Centennial College and I got accepted.